redhat-et/agent-frameworks/prototype/frameworks/bee/README.md

-# 🐝 Bee Agent Framework for prisol demo
+# 🐝 Bee Agent Framework for parasol demo

 The **Bee Framework** provides two ways to develop agents: